freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 - `hidden` - Sets a hidden border.

 Based on the property you choose, these styles can be mismatched.
-You can style each side seperately:
+You can style each side separately:
 ```css
   border-top-style: solid;
   border-left-style: dotted;